Fireblade/McSubmit-bot/README.md

 # Install
+A fast video that covers as much as possible in 7 minutes.. https://youtu.be/9a2EMDl4zEs (v1.1.0)
-To get the basic bot running, this video will help you. https://youtu.be/-68RLekviJ4
+To get the basic bot running, we have [this page](https://github.com/Fireblade/McSubmit-bot/wiki/Configuration---Basic) or [this 13 minute video](https://youtu.be/-68RLekviJ4).
-For a quick attempt at teaching you how to get both the bot and spreadsheets working: https://youtu.be/9a2EMDl4zEs (v1.1.0)
+Working on sheets page :)
+For general information about the config file, we have [this page](https://github.com/Fireblade/McSubmit-bot/wiki/Config.cfg-information).
 ## Commands

 **Public commands**, available to anyone to use